Managing dog behaviour with ABAdog in general practice

 B. How to describe ABAdog to clients

-- “There is an online dog behaviour questionnaire I would like you to do.
+1. “There is an online dog behavior questionnaire I would like you to do.

-- “Once completed, it analyses your responses and gives me a summary of the problems.
+2. “Once completed, it analyzes your responses and gives me a summary of the problems.

-- “It also sends you a great behaviour report with customised advice based on your answers.
+3. “It also sends you a great behavior report with customized advice based on your answers.

 C. What you can do after they complete the questionnaire

-After the owner has completed the behaviour scan online:
+After the owner has completed the behavior scan online:

-- Advise them of the main issues the summary report has found (particularly the ones of most concern to them).
+2. Advise them of the main issues the summary report has found (particularly the ones of most concern to them).
 Listen to their concerns.
-This will be the fastest and most comprehensive behaviour history you have ever taken.
+This will be the fastest and most comprehensive behavior history you have ever taken.

-- Insist they continue to read their ABAdog behaviour report and implement as many changes as they can.
+4. Insist they continue to read their ABAdog behavior report and implement as many changes as they can.